 Break the rules and print two underbases as opposed to simply hitting your base twice.
 It works beautifully and it’s great for adding depth to your images.

-I should add, however, this is not something you’re going to want to do to everything.
+Of course, this is not something you’re going to want to do to everything.
 It’s only suited for a certain few specific types of images, which I explain in the video itself soooo….

 Notes About Printing Two Underbases

 - Make sure you have room on the press.
 I know this sounds ridiculous but it’s always a factor and at times, can be overlooked.

 - When prepping the separations, pull your second underbase back using levels so that its edges do not end where the first base’s edges end.
 This will help keep the fade off onto the tee nice and smooth.